Marci Guttenberg

 1. INVITATIONS

-- Flat Invitation: Printed side up, so guests see lettering
+- Flat Invitation: Printed side up, so guests see the lettering

 when they open the envelope.